-- the conduct of the entity should be fair and transparent;
+- The conduct of the entity should be fair and transparent.

-- the outcome should not be preordained;
+- Outcomes should not be preordained.

-- the composition of the entity should be diverse and balanced;
+- The composition of the entity should be diverse and balanced.

-- the entity should have sufficient powers and resources to achieve its goal;
+- The entity should have sufficient powers and resources to achieve its goal.

 Budget and scorekeeping process